Skip to main content

 Quick Summary

-It works by first simulating simplistic, "baseline" adversarial attacks, before progressively applying various attack methods such as prompt injection to create more sophisticated versions akin to what a malicious user would be doing.
+deepteam's attacks work by first simulating simplistic "baseline" adversarial attacks, before progressively applying various attack methods such as PromptInjection to create more sophisticated versions akin to what a malicious user would be doing.
 This is known as attack enhancement.

 note

-The LLM outputs to these attacks are then evaluated against to determine if your LLM system is weak against a certain vulnerability.
+The target LLM's outputs to these attacks are then evaluated to determine if your LLM system is weak against a certain vulnerability.
 Each attack is simulated based on a certain vulnerability.

 In deepteam, there are two main categories of attacks: